Dr Gavin MacDonald

 A selection of recent research outputs.

-Macdonald, GE., 2017.
+Macdonald, GE., 2018.
 'Traces, tiles and fleeting moments: art and the temporalities of geomedia'.
-In Gekker, A., Hind, S., Lammes, S., Perkins, C., Wilmott, C. (eds.)
-Time Travellers: Temporality and Digital Mapping, Manchester University Press.
+In Gekker, A., Hind, S., Lammes, S., Perkins, C., Wilmott, C., Evans, D. (eds.)
+Time for mapping : cartographic temporalities, Manchester University Press.

 MacDonald, G., 2011.
 'New Threads for Old Labyrinths: Moving Bodies and the Practiced City'.
 In Jonathan Harris and Richard Williams (eds.)
 Regenerating Culture and Society: Art, Architecture and Urban Style Within the Global Politics of City-Branding, 171-187, Liverpool: Liverpool University Press and Tate Liverpool.

 MacDonald, G., 2014.
 'Bodies Moving and Being Moved: Mapping affect in Christian Nold's Bio Mapping', Somatechnics, 4 (1), pp. 108-132.

 MacDonald, GE., 2014.
 'Moving bodies and the map: relational and absolute conceptions of space in GPS based art', Acoustic Space, 12, pp. 167-177.

 MacDonald, G., 2011.
 'Review of Denis Wood, Everything Sings: Maps for a Narrative Atlas (Los Angeles, Siglio: 2010)', Cartographica, 45:1.

 MacDonald, G., 2016.
 'Touching at a distance: a response to Hind and Lammes', Global Discourse, 6 (1-2), pp. 98-100.